 “This is a common finding in the literature,” Yildirim said.
 “There are studies that have looked at how cognitive behavioral therapy can improve attention control and executive functioning.”

 It really doesn’t take a scientist to tell us we feel better after a walk then after an hour searching the web or scrolling Facebook.
 Sure, maybe scientists have the tools to scan the gray matter, but as humans we were designed to know what our bodies and minds need.
-We just have to have the determination to get back to the basics and give them what they are begging for.
+We just have to have the determination to get back to the basics and give our bodies what they are begging for.